Hamburg '72

+Hamburg '72 is a live album by Keith Jarrett recorded in West Germany on June 14, 1972, and released on the ECM label in November 2014.
+The trio—Jarrett's first—features rhythm section Charlie Haden and Paul Motian, both of whom died before the album's release.

 1972 mini-European Tour

-Hamburg '72 was recorded in concert during a European mini-tour in which, according to www.keithjarrett.org, Jarrett's first trio offered recitals in Hungary, France and Germany :
+Hamburg '72 was recorded in concert during a European mini-tour in which, according to www.keithjarrett.org, Jarrett's first trio offered recitals in Hungary, France and Germany: